terrywbrady/TutorialSolrAdmin/PITCHME.md

 ---
 ### Schema Browser
 Each DSpace instance contains at least 3-4 separate Solr instances.
-The presentation will take a brief tour of the DSpace â€œsearchâ€� repository illustrating how the lessons learned from the statistics repository could be applied to a Solr repository with a different schema.
+The presentation will take a brief tour of the DSpace "search" repository illustrating how the lessons learned from the statistics repository could be applied to a Solr repository with a different schema.